jacobpatterson1549/selene-bananas/README.md

 ```

 ### Make
-Run `make` to build and run the application.
-Requires Go to be installed and a Postgres database to be installed.
+Run `make serve` to build and run the application.
+Requires Go and a and a Postgres database to be installed.

 ### Docker
 Launching the application with [Docker](https://www.docker.com) requires minimal configuration.